-This project aims to develop an atmosphere support system for use in the deployment of live export of UK crustaceans to international markets.
-The packaging will be designed to maintain an optimal atmosphere for species in long-haul journeys, thus minimising stress and mortality of crabs and shellfish.
+This project aimed to develop an atmosphere support system for use in the deployment of live export of UK crustaceans to international markets.
+The packaging was designed to maintain an optimal atmosphere for species in long-haul journeys, thus minimising stress and mortality of crabs and shellfish.

 The Blue Sea Food Company